Online applications for technology graduate schemes

 5. Make your responses structured and concise

-Make your responses relevant and punchy, and make doubly sure it’s about what you did.
+Make doubly sure your responses are about what you did.
 If you use a group project or team-related example, don’t talk about ‘we’, ‘us’ or ‘they’.

 6. Pay close attention to detail

 Accuracy is really important in the life of an IT professional.
 If you were an IT employer, would you trust someone who didn’t pay attention to detail to code your flagship software application or document requirements for a business-critical system?
-It is important to take the necessary care to ensure there are no spelling or grammatical mistakes.
-If these aspects aren’t right recruiters will think, “How’s their coding attention to detail going to be?”’.
+It is important that candidates take the necessary care to ensure there are no spelling or grammatical mistakes.

 On an application form you can show your accuracy by: